FahadAbbasi446/ConCentricProjec/README.md

 7: Add [-Dtestng.dtd.http=true] in Test Configuration by going to Run > Edit Configurations > Templates > TestNG > VM options.

-8: Put path of ChromeDriver in TestSuite.xml against parameter chromeDriverPath if you want to run tests from TestSuite.xml.
-Else provide path in TestClass.java as optional parameter in doBeforeClass method if you want to run any method with @test on it.

-9: Put URL in TestSuite.xml against parameter URL if you want to run tests from TestSuite.xml.
-Else provide URL in TestClass.java as optional parameter in verifyHomePage method if you want to run any method with @test on it.

-10: After project is loaded right click on testng.xml and select run.
+8: After project is loaded right click on testng.xml and select run.